emberjs/website/source/blog/2019-03-02-update-on-module-unification-and-octane.md

 great things it _does_ do, MU doesn't really have a way to do this kind of lightweight grouping.

-We could have extracted the SVG icon components into a separate package.
-We could have tried to create a higher-order component that wrapped all of the child icon components.
 We could have found a workaround.
+We could have extracted the SVG icon components into a separate package, or created a higher-order component that wrapped all of the child icon components.
 But it seemed ridiculous to burn so much time looking for a "workaround" to perform a task that felt like it should have been (and was, in Preact) trivial.

 I knew, intellectually, the benefits of MU.
 I knew how carefully it was designed to enforce structure and consistency as your application grew and